-I have three new poems published in the Mechanics Institute Review Online (Birkbeck University of London) this month.
+I have three new poems published in the Mechanics Institute Review Online (Birkbeck University of London) in March.

 Literary Review “Pulpit” column on the state of poetry February 2017

-I have written this month’s “Pulpit” column in the Literary Review on the putative Golden Age of poetry.
+I wrote February's “Pulpit” column in the Literary Review on the putative Golden Age of poetry.

 The Migrant Ship reviewed in Tikkun (USA) Spring 2017